sberrevoets/scottberrevoets.com/README.md

 - Edit content, then run `$ pelican content` from the root
 - To preview: `$ pelican --listen` (with `-r` for continuous regeneration)
-- To deploy: `make ftp_upload`, using .netrc for FTP credentials

 ## Contributing